Low MCHC In Blood Tests: Symptoms And Causes

 • Summary

-Hemoglobin is responsible for the red color in blood and for circulating oxygen around the body.
-The lack of oxygen from low hemoglobin concentration can lead to fatigue and other symptoms of anemia.
+Hemoglobin is an iron-rich protein.
+It is responsible for the red color in blood and for circulating oxygen around the body.
+The lack of oxygen caused by a low hemoglobin concentration may cause fatigue and other anemia symptoms.

-The mean corpuscular hemoglobin concentration (MCHC) test is a standard component of the complete blood count (CBC) performed during blood analysis, and the MCHC value is used to assess the severity and cause of anemia.
-MCHC alone cannot be used to determine the cause of anemia.
-Additional testing is necessary.
+The mean corpuscular hemoglobin concentration (MCHC) test is a standard component of the complete blood count (CBC) test, and the MCHC value can help assess the severity and cause of anemia.

-Factors that cause low levels of hemoglobin include:
+Conditions and factors that can cause low levels of hemoglobin and anemia include:

 • blood loss

-The following types of anemia link with a low hemoglobin concentration:
+The following types of anemia are associated with a low hemoglobin concentration.

-• Iron deficiency anemia: This condition can result from an iron-deficient diet or an inability to absorb iron.
+Iron deficiency anemia can be caused by an iron-deficient diet or an inability to absorb iron.
 When less iron is available for red blood cell development, the red blood cells become smaller and paler.

-• Pernicious anemia: This results from a diet that is deficient in vitamin B12.
-Pernicious anemia also affects individuals who are unable to absorb vitamin B12.
+Pernicious anemia can be caused by a diet lacking in vitamin B12.
+Pernicious anemia also affects people who cannot absorb vitamin B12.

-• Aplastic anemia: This condition involves a reduced number of red blood cells, white blood cells, and platelets.
+Aplastic anemia is characterized by a reduced number of red blood cells, white blood cells, and platelets.

-• Hemolytic anemia: Hemolytic anemia happens when red blood cells die in the body before the end of their life span without quick enough replacement from the bone marrow.
+Hemolytic anemia happens when red blood cells are removed from the body before the end of their life span and are not replaced quickly enough by the bone marrow.

 Other people may develop noticeable symptoms, including: